 - Business price to Seller’s discretionary cash flow (SDCF).

-- Business price to Furniture, Fixtures and Equipment (FF&E) Assets.
+- Sale price to Furniture, Fixtures and Equipment (FF&E) Assets.

 - Business price to total business assets.